lostjared/Remember.Words.JavaScript/README.md

 ## Features

 - Randomly shuffles words for each game session
-- Tracks the time taken to type each word
-- Displays a message when the word is correctly typed or when the game is over
+- Displays a message when the words are correctly typed or when the game is over
 - Simple and intuitive keyboard controls

 ## How to Play

 1. Open the game in your browser.
 2. Press `Space` to start the game.
+The words are displayed
 3. Press `Enter` to start the countdown.
 4. Type the displayed words and press `Enter` to submit.
 5. If you type the word correctly, you can continue to the next words.